majvazov/martin-ayvazov-employees/project/README.md

 5. Detecting multiple range overlap
 ## Getting started:
 check the requirements!
-note that pandas package was used and may need to be installed
+Note that pandas package was used and may need to be installed
 - pip3/pip install pandas

 cmd/terminal commands: